-- A. Facilities that are not defined in one of the below classifications will be addressed by the OJRSA on a caseby-case basis.
-The facility will need to provide their applicable NAICS code(s) to OJRSA. - B. Facilities that provide dining space and vending machines with no food preparation other than microwave ovens and the like will be evaluated on a case-by-case basis. - C. Class 1 FSE or FOG Generator Minimum twenty gallon per minute (20 gpm) and forty pound (40 lb) grease trap.
+- A. Facilities that are not defined in one of the below classifications will be addressed by the OJRSA on a caseby-case basis. - B. Facilities that provide dining space and vending machines with no food preparation other than microwave ovens and the like will be evaluated on a case-by-case basis. - C. Class 1 FSE or FOG Generator Minimum twenty gallon per minute (20 gpm) and forty pound (40 lb) FOG Trap or Hydromechanical FOG Device that meets minimum efficiency and installation requirements necessary for this class.
 REQUIRES FOG DEVICE SIZING CALCULATION SHEET TO BE COMPLETED BY FSE OR FOG GENERATOR.
 OJRSA SHALL PROVIDE CALCULATION SHEET. - 1.
-Facilities without a ventilation hood system or filter as required by SCDHEC R61-25 (Retail Food Establishments);
+Facilities without a ventilation hood system or filter as required by SC Department of Agriculture R61-25 (Retail Food Establishments);